 There are some very inexpensive models out there which sound great on paper to the beginner but turn out to be a false economy when you come to race them as they are either totally uncompetitive (so you either give up or buy another car) or parts are not easily available and no one else has one at the club, so you can’t get any help on set up or repairs.
 It really is worth buying one of the mainstream models for your first car.
 Plenty of choices from Schumacher, Yokomo, HB, Kyosho, Associated, Tekno, Losi to name but a few.

 Buying a car which is popular at the club will help a lot when you need some help.

 Don’t forget to budget for the extras.
-It is almost a given that the tyres in the kit (if there are any) will not work at TORCH so you need to budget around £25 for a set of tyres and wheels.
+It is almost certainly the case that the tyres in the kit (if there are any) will not work at TORCH so you need to budget around £25 for a set of tyres and wheels.
 You’ll also need 2 batteries (LiPo) so you can be charging one whilst you are using the other.
 These do not need to be expensive batteries but do need to be hardcase.

 Secondhand cars are always available locally and on various forums/ebay but be careful unless you know the seller.

 You will need some method of charging your batteries – most people use a 12V car/leisure battery.